 - And so much more

-Play is fueled by a child’s curiosity.
+A child’s curiosity fuels play.
 As a child grows, their play becomes more complex.
 Without being able to play, children’s ability to develop and learn is stunted.
 Just as eating and sleeping are essential to a child’s health, so too is play.

 Playgrounds are the perfect place for children to engage in free play.
 Structured play — including sports or organized activities — differs from free play.
-When a child is on a playground, the different structures and spaces give them the freedom to choose how they want to play.
+When children are on the playground, different structures and spaces give them the freedom to choose how they want to play.
 They can explore their own natural tendencies, interact with a broader range of age groups and awaken their creative instincts.

-When you watch children on a playground, you’ll soon see that although they’re having fun, they’re definitely getting a workout.
 The CDC recommends children should have at least 60 minutes of moderate to vigorous physical activity every day — and the playground is the perfect place to get this done.
-Plus, when kids get into the habit of exercising and see it as an enjoyable experience, it encourages them to remain active as they get older.
+Popular playground equipment like slides, swings, climbers and other equipment helps kids develop their agility, speed, strength, balance and coordination.
+When kids see exercising as an enjoyable experience that builds strength, it encourages them to remain active as they get older.

 Playgrounds are a vital aspect of healthy development, providing a place for children to get a full-body workout, including exercises that strengthen their arms, legs, torso and so on.
 From the cardiovascular system to the circulatory system, each is nurtured and benefited through vigorous play.
 Children see a vast variety of physical benefits through playground play:

 - Development of overall motor skills, dexterity and hand-eye coordination

 - Opportunities to learn how to control their movement